cmead2/SlapBoing/README.md

 # SlapBoing
-Non-essential site.
-Joke for laughs.
+Non-essential troll sites.
+A joke for laughs.